+III.
+COMMUNITY BENEFIT ADMINISTRATION

-1. your hospital conducted a Community Health Needs Assessment that conforms to the IRS nition detailed on pages 4-5 within the past three fiscal years?
-X Yes No Prov ide date here.
-04/23/2013 2.
-Has page your hospital adopted an implementation strategy that conforms to the definition detailed on 5?
-X_Y - u answered yes to this question, provide the link to the document here: //ct1.medstarhealth.org/content/uploads/sites/17/2014/08/MSMHC-Full-Report-CHA- 8.pdf CC OMMU JNITY BENEFIT ADMINISTRATION wh ho ich ne spital? answer the following questions below regarding the decision making process of determining reds in the community would be addressed through community benefits activities of your (Please note: these are no longer check the blank questions only.
-A narrative portion is now for each section of question b. a.
-Is Community Benefits planning part of your hospital's strategic plan?
-X_Yes No If yes, please provide a description of how the Community Benefits planning fits into the hospital's strategic plan, and provide the section of the strategic plan that applies to Community Benefits: MedStar Health's vision is to be the trusted leader in caring for people and advancing health .
-In the fiscal year 2013 - 2017 MedStar Health Strategic Plan, community health and community benefit initiatives and tactics are organized under the implementation strategy of "Develop coordinated care/population health management capabilities."
-At the hospital-level, community health and community benefit initiatives and tactics are organized under the "Market Leadership" focus area. b.
-What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
-(Please place a check next to any individual/group involved in the structure of the CB process and describe the role each plays in the planning process (additional positions may be added as necessary)
+- 1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital?
+(Please note: these are no longer check the blank questions only.
+A narrative portion is now required for each section of question b.) - a.
+Are Community Benefits planning and investments part of your hospital's internal strategic plan?

+If yes, please provide a description of how the CB planning fits into the hospital's strategic plan, and provide the section of the strategic plan that applies to CB.

+MedStar Health's vision is to be the trusted leader in caring for people and advancing health.
+In the fiscal year 2013-2017 MedStar Health Strategic Plan, community health and community benefit initiatives and tactics are organized under the implementation strategy of "Develop coordinated care/population health management capabilities."
+At the hospital-level, community health and community benefit initiatives and tactics are organized under the "Market Leadership" focus area.
-i.
-Senior Leadership

-- 1. XCEO
+- 1. x_CEO

-- 2. X CFO
+- 2. x_CFO

-- 3. X Other (please specify) Vice President of Marketing, Philanthropy and Community Relations
+- 3. Other (please specify)

-Describe the role of senior leadership
+Describe the role of Senior Leadership.

-MedStar Southern Maryland Hospital's Board of Directors, CEO, and the organization's operations leadership team work thoroughly to ensure that the hospitals strategic and clinical goals are aligned with unmet community needs through the planning, monitoring, and evaluation of its community benefit activities.
+Medstar Southern Maryland Hospital's Board of Directors, CEO, and the organization's operations leadership team work thoroughly to ensure that the hospitals strategic and clinical goals are aligned with unmet community needs through the planning, monitoring, and evaluation of its community benefit activities.